WATonomous/infrastructure-support/README.md

 # WATcloud Support

 Welcome to WATcloud!
-This repo used to be a request tracker, but we are phasing it out in favour of [Discord](https://discord.gg/hEX5Q4KDYN).
-Currently, this repo is used for [announcements][announcements] only.
+This repo is used for [announcements][announcements].

 ## Useful links